Friday, December 18, 2009

 Check on Press/Operator Wastage and Productivity

 As pressSIGN-Pro captures the start time of the job, the time of entering into production mode, the run length and the finish time it is easy to see the efficiency of each press/operator.
+Create a production report showing all jobs printed on each press per day and see the make-ready times.

 Open multiple jobs and see production trends

 pressSIGN-Pro v 3 with its poweerful search features allows selection of jobs by any combination of criteria.
 Searches can be saved for repeated use.
 Once jobs have beeen selected they can be opened in pressSIGN-Pro and the trends for all aspects of those jobs can be examined.
+There are two trends views showing all aspects of the job(s) over time, their score and the changing values.
+Double- click on any trend window and enlarge it as a permanent floating window.

 Low cost pressSIGN-Trends - many users one database